nMaax/how-to-tdp/README.md

 ### Java Sets useful operations

-Sure, Java's `Set` interface doesn't directly provide methods for set operations such as union, intersection, or difference.
+Java's `Set` interface doesn't directly provide methods for set operations such as union, intersection, or difference.
 However, we can perform these operations by using methods from the `Set` interface and `java.util.Collections` class, and also from Java 8's Stream API.
 Here are some examples:

 1. **Union** - The union of two sets is a new set that contains all the elements from both sets.